-Costume designers may have modelled Olivia Colman’s debut royal outfit from this portrait of Elizabeth II in her office in 1970, titled “Royal Globetrotter”.
-Colman looks pretty convincing as the monarch, though if anything her hair isn’t quite tall enough…
+The Crown’s costume designers probably modelled Olivia Colman’s debut royal outfit from this portrait of Elizabeth II in her office in 1970, titled “Royal Globetrotter”.
+Colman looks pretty convincing as the monarch, though her brown eyes differ from the Queen’s blue.

 With completely different face shapes and lips, there aren’t many physical similarities between Call the Midwife’s Emerald Fennell and Prince Charles’s love interest (and later second wife) Camilla.
 But perhaps there’s something in the eyes?